2nd Floor – Eastman Credit Union Building

 (423) 723-0400

-On April 17, 2024, a unanimous U.S. Supreme Court ruling lowered the bar employees must clear to prove discrimination in job transfer lawsuits.
+Supreme Court Lowers Discrimination Threshold for Job Transfers On April 17, 2024, a unanimous U.S. Supreme Court ruling lowered the bar employees must clear to prove discrimination in job transfer lawsuits.
 In the case at bar, a police officer who worked as a task force officer with an intelligence unit in the FBI was reassigned by a new unit commander who cited that the intelligence unit’s work was “very dangerous.”
 Her new assignment stripped her of a regular work schedule, a vehicle, and her status with the FBI.
-The Court reversed the appellate ruling against the officer and outlined a less-stringent test for these types of discrimination claims.
-Rather
+The Court reversed the appellate ruling against the officer and outlined a less-stringent test

 While many workers were placed on temporary layoff from concerns related to COVID-19, Governor Bill Lee is working to restart the economy in Tennessee after social distancing measures were in effect for several weeks.
 During the period of the shutdown, many workers utilized Tennessee Unemployment Compensation (TUC) to receive income.
 Now that businesses are calling their workers back, many are refusing to return out of fears of unsafety in the workplace.
 The state has said that employees utilizing the TUC must be “willing and able to work” in order to receive the unemployment benefits.
 This means that as the state